 Responsible IB learners are the greatest hope for a sustainable future – says Oakridger Nihaarika

-Nihaarika Gopinath, a compassionate grade 11 student from Oakridge International School, Bengaluru who is dedicated to what she is learning at school.
+Nihaarika Gopinath, a compassionate grade 11 student from Oakridge, one of the best International Schools in Bangalore who is dedicated to what she is learning at school.
 Being an enthusiastic IB learner with excellent academic records, she has won many hearts by contributing her bit towards the society to create a better and more peaceful world.
 In her own words, she explains about her recent CAS project “Empowering women in rehabilitation centres and rural areas through training and creating income generation opportunities.”

 “50% of the world’s underprivileged are women.
 Rural women, who make up more than a quarter of the world’s total population, are underserved.
 As per the survey in India, around 3.8 million women are intellectually disabled.
 They are the most vulnerable and often end up homeless or institutionalized in homes with little or no opportunity for individual growth.